CoderDojoTo/lessons/README.md

 - Intro to ruby language ages 8+
 - Mentor required
 - Contributed by Adnan Ali

-<h4>coderdojoto_scratch-programming-basics</h4>
-- Self directed, best with mentor for ages 8+
-- Introduction to Scratch by MIT
-- Contributed by Ming-Yee Iu

 <h4>coderdojoto_scratch_simulation</h4>
 - Self directed, best with mentor for ages 8+